BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 #let al = $angle.l$
 #let ar = $angle.r$
 #let bp = $bold(p)$
 An alternative approach would be to use a parametric encoding @paramPaper of the input constraints.
-A parametric encoding using the `param` function to compute a substition of the input signals with new parameterisation variables.
+A parametric encoding using the `param` function to compute a substition of the input signals with functions of new parameterisation variables.

 `param` takes a list of input constraints and a list of signals $s_1, s_2, ..., s_n$ and computes a vector of boolean functions $f_1, f_2, ..., f_n$ from new parameterisation variables $bp = {p_1, ..., p_k}$ where $k <= n$ for the purpose of substituting $s_i := f_i (bp)$.
 These functions satisfy the following two conditions:
 - (Soundness): $forall bp, al s_i := f_i (bp) | i in 1..n ar$ satifies the input constraints
 - (Completeness): $forall al s_1, s_2, ..., s_n ar$  that satisfy the input constraints, there exists some $bp$ such that $s_i = f_i (bp)$

+The intention of symbolic constants are such that they should not be abstracted or replaced, thus in our analysis of parametric encoding, we will assume that the symbolic constants are not part of the environmental constraint and thus not passed into `param`.

 There are two ways to apply this to deal with environmental constraints.

-=== Parametric Encoding of Indexing Relations
+=== Parametric Encoding of Indexing Relations <paramedIndexingRel>
 The first stategy is to apply the parametric encoding to transform an independently computed indexing relation.
 This was suggested in @indexingTransformations but not proven sound.
 Given a circuit, antecedent, input and output constraints, we will
 - Compute `param` on the input constraints
 - Substitute each BDD variable in the antecedent with the corresponding function from the parametric encoding